eve-val/minsmath/README.md

         minerals_calculator.py --file <assets>

         --file: indicate the location on disk of a file containing your assets, copied from the EVE client.

+PSA: if using the file option, do not copy and paste your assets into vim with :set expandtab.
+Vim will remove the tabs, and the script will not work.